Algorithmically Establishing Trust in Evaluators

 \begin{theorem}[No-Data Algorithm Correctness Bound] Suppose an evaluator has accuracy $\alpha$ on a balanced dataset $X$ of size $n$ with binary labels $Y = \{0, 1\}$.
 Assume the evaluator always lies on any $x \in X$ iff it incorrectly labels the datapoint.
 Then if the EV protocol is ran for $r$ rounds, the expected accuracy of the No-Data Algorithm is given by

 for a chosen value of $\phi$ and over the same dataset $X$. \end{theorem} \begin{proof} (Sketch; a complete proof is in \appref{ndacorrectnessfull}).
-The accuracy of any evaluator is directly tied to its success in the algorithm: if it knows the label, then the checks by the EV protocol will pass.
-Even under the constraint that the mislabelled datapoints are tied to the evaluator's lies, errors could still get past undetected.
-From \lemref{pvpcorrectness}, we know the error bound for every label flip, and therefore the probability of mislabelling the entire dataset.
-We may compute the latter via an application of the union bound, that is, $\Pr[\text{error}] \leq (1 - \alpha)(1 - \phi + \phi(1/4)^r$.
+The accuracy of any evaluator is directly tied to its success in the EV protocol: if it knows the label, then the checks will pass and $\tilde{y}' = y$.
+From \lemref{pvpcorrectness}, this holds with probability $1 - (1/4)^r$.
 An application of the union bound yields the desired result. \end{proof}

 \thmref{ndacorrectness} implies that a good evaluator with relatively high accuracy and success rate, and a well-calibrated $\phi$, will have a true accuracy higher than what the No-Data Algorithm outputs.
 Hence, reliable evaluators, as per the algorithm, may be used with the expectation that their `true' performance will be better.
 Another interpretation of this result is that there is no way to recover unknowable labels when the evaluator is unable to convince the verifier.

-It is worth mentioning that the assumption for \thmref{ndacorrectness} around always lying when mislabelling (and hence always being wrong) are not necessarily applicable to all evaluators, since a particularly tricky evaluator could still guess the right label and yet not pass the challenges.
-We consider this out of scope, since the ability to guess a label without explaining how is not a viable way to establish trust in scenarios without any references.
-Consequentially, for the No-Data Algorithm it is more helpful to look at the success count.
+Remark that the assumption for \thmref{ndacorrectness} for the evaluator always lying when mislabelling (and hence always being wrong) is not necessarily applicable to all evaluators.
+A particularly tricky evaluator could still guess the right label, yet not pass the challenges.
+We consider this out of scope, since the ability to guess a label without explaining how is not a viable way to establish trust, especially in scenarios without any references.